-For me, 2018 is set to bring much European travel and I am fortunate enough to be in the planning stages of two to three trips, with a return to some of my favourite cities guaranteed.
+For me, the new year is set to bring European travel and I am fortunate enough to be in the planning stages of one or two trips, with a return to some of my favourite cities guaranteed.
 One of them will be Paris, a city that tops the wish list of many travellers who are yet to visit, and a cherished destination for those who have.
 Its beauty doesn’t only lie in its Avante-Garde museums, iconic monuments and dreamlike castles, but also in its busy neighbourhoods and buzzing sidewalk cafés, colourful street markets and hidden historical treasures.
 So, when you think of exploring true Paris, think of all the classic must-dos but also don’t make the mistake of overlooking some of these lesser-known gems.

 Here is how to fall in love with Paris.
 Things to do in the city of light and romance.

 Visit the Eiffel tower for a view to remember